ECEEvanCampbell/EMG_Tutorials/README.md

 These files can be used in the subsequent tutorial scripts.

-1. Within Subject Handcrafted Feature Pipeline:
+1. Within Subject Handcrafted Feature Pipeline (main_withinsubject_handcrafted.py)
-This pipeline performs gesture recognition using statistical features (for instance, mean absolute value, zero crossings, slope sign change, waveform length) and statistical classifiers (linear discriminant analysis, support vector machine).
-In progress

-2. Within Subject Deep learning Pipeline Using Convolutional Neural Networks In progress
+2. Within Subject Deep learning Pipeline Using Convolutional Neural Networks (main_withinsubject_deeplearning.py)

-3. Between Subject Handcrafted Feature Pipeline:
+3. Between Subject Handcrafted Feature Pipelin (main_betweensubject_handcrafted.py)
-This shows the degradation experienced when users wish to use an sEMG gesture recognition system but do not provide data themselves through a recent acquisition protocol (See Saponas et al.).
-In progress

 4. Between Subject Handcrafted Features Pipeline with Projection Techniques (Canonical Correlation Analysis):
-Prior to 2020, the state-of-the-art technique for achieving high performance for between subject gesture recognition relied on canonical correlation analysis (See Khushaba et al 2015).
+Prior to 2020, the state-of-the-art technique for achieving high performance for between subject gesture recognition relied on canonical correlation analysis (See Khushaba et al 2015). - in progress

+5. Between Subject Deep Learning Pipeline Using Convolutional Neural Networks
+*  Using a single subject to train the deep learning model for another subject (main_betweensubject_deeplearning.py)
+*  Using all other subjects to train the deep learning model for a particular subject (main_pooledsubject_deeplearning.py - in progress)

 In progress